GooseMod/topaz/README.md

 ## Features
 Core "new" features:
 - Permissions / sandboxing system
-- "Compat" with most plugins/themes from various mods (see below)
+- Works with a large range plugins/themes from various mods (see below)
 - Install plugins/themes just via GitHub repo / URL
 - Editing plugin/theme source in client
 - Fully functional in web and desktop